comsysto/pokemon-trivia-challenge/README.md

 For this application the current implementation of the frontend is using React and leverages the capabilities of Apollo as a GraphQL client instead of Relay.
 We make use of the caching capabilities of Apollo, even though sometimes this can be really tricky to handle.

+#### State Management

+Redux for such a small project is pretty much overkill and annoying to set up in the first place.
+Passing down props through four children, just to share the state was not feasible either.
+This project leverages the React contexts to share state and actions across multiple components.

 ## Features

 - [ ] Exploration mode